 Here is another subject that has peaked my interest in the past and present.
 Like the Lagina brothers, who currently star in a reality series titled The Curse of Oak Island, my own grandmother had a subscription to Reader’s Digest, and I remember reading the 1965 Oak Island article at an early age.
 Then, in 1976, my grandfather received a Sept, 76 issue of Popular Mechanics that had a brief article—still have it, to this day.
 Sometime in the 1980s I discovered D’arcy O’Connor’s book The Big Dig in a bookstore, so when the reality series premiered, I had a little bit of a head start on the subject.

-This spring (2016), after doing a Google image search, I discovered some of the old survey maps and diagrams that have been posted on the Internet (I looked for such things once before using Google’s normal search box, and nothing came up of much interest!).
+This spring (2016), after doing a Google image search, I discovered some of the old survey maps and diagrams that have been posted on the Internet.
 So with all the new info at hand, I drew up the following diagram in an attempt to form a mental picture of what the underground structure around the money pit might be like, and in doing so, arrived at a theory as to what might have happened on Oak Island during the big collapse of 1861.